wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     "[Secret Configurations are written to the property file successfully]"
 7. Now, to verify the password encryption:

-    Open the cipher-text.properties file and see that the plain text passwords are replaced by a cipher value.
+    Open the cipher-text.properties file and see that the plain text passwords are replaced by a Cipher value.

 #### Changing encrypted passwords
-To change any password which we have encrypted already, follow the below steps:
+Follow the instructions below to change a password that you had previously encrypted:

-1. Be sure to shut down the server.
+1. Shut down the server.
-2. Open a command prompt and go to the <PRODUCT_HOME>/bin directory, where the cipher tool scripts (for Windows and Linux) are stored.
+2. Open a command prompt and go to the <PRODUCT_HOME>/bin directory, where the Cipher Tool scripts (for Windows and Linux) are stored.
-3. Execute the following command for your OS:
+3. Execute one of the following commands based on your OS:
     - On Linux: ./ciphertool.sh -Dchange
     - On Windows: ./ciphertool.bat -Dchange

-    If you are using the cipher tool for the first time, this command will first initialize the tool for your product.
+    If you are using the Cipher Tool for the first time, this command will first initialize the tool for your product.
 The tool will then encrypt any plain text passwords that are specified in the cipher-text.properties file for automatic encryption.
 5. It will prompt for the primary keystore password.
-Enter the keystore password (which is "wso2carbon" for the default keystore).
+Enter the keystore password, which is "wso2carbon" for the default keystore.
 6. The alias values of all the passwords that you encrypted will now be shown in a numbered list.
-7. The system will then prompt you to select the alias of the password which you want to change.
+7. When prompted select the alias of the password which you want to change.
 Enter the list number of the password alias.
-8. The system will then prompt you (twice) to enter the new password.
+8. When prompted, enter the new password (twice).
 Enter your new password.

-## Configurations Guide
+## Configurations guide

 | Field  | input| DefaultValue | Description|
 | ------------- | ------------- | ------------- | ------------- |